 Community-minded, she has served on numerous volunteer boards and committees throughout her career.
 Currently, MaryLynn is Chair of the TELUS Community Board in Barrie and member of the SouthWestern Integrated Fibre Technology (SWIFT) Network (SWIFT).

-Before joining Georgian in 2013, Lisa served as Director of Communications and Marketing at the University of Ontario Institute of Technology (UOIT) and prior to that held various marketing and communications positions at Bell Canada, culminating in the role of Senior Director, Community Affairs.
+Before joining Georgian in 2013, Lisa served as Director of Communications and Marketing at Ontario Tech University and prior to that held various marketing and communications positions at Bell Canada, culminating in the role of Senior Director, Community Affairs.

 She has served on committees for Imagine Canada and the Council of Ontario Universities, and has volunteered her time as a non-profit board member.
 Lisa holds an Honours Bachelor of Arts degree from McMaster University.